In the previous article, I’ve mentioned the advantages and disadvantages of looking for non technical skills/fast food restaurant jobs.

 Examples of office temporarily/ part-time jobs:

-- Data entry clerks (require quick typing skills)
+1. Data entry clerks (requires quick typing skills)

 How to find jobs like these: